JuliaLang/julia/CONTRIBUTING.md

 Before submitting, make sure that all tests pass by running `make testall`.
 Add your own tests for the new functionality in `test/`.
 If your contribution includes changes to Makefiles or external dependencies, make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent (be careful – this command will delete any files lying around that aren't checked into git).
 Make sure that [Travis](http://www.travis-ci.org) greenlights the pull request with a `Good to merge` message.

 *By contributing code to Julia, you are agreeing to release it under the [MIT License](https://github.com/JuliaLang/julia/tree/master/LICENSE.md).*

+### Contributing a Julia package

+Julia has a built-in [package manager](https://github.com/JuliaLang/METADATA.jl) based on git.
+A number of [packages](http://docs.julialang.org/en/latest/packages/packagelist/) across many domains are already available for julia.
+Developers are encouraged to provide their libraries as a Julia package.
+The Julia manual provides instructions on [creating julia packages](http://docs.julialang.org/en/latest/manual/packages/).

+For developers who need to wrap C libraries so that they can be called from Julia, the [Clang.jl](https://github.com/ihnorton/Clang.jl) package can help generate the wrappers automatically from the C header files.

 ## Getting help